 Live GoToWebinar presented by Nora Riva Bergman, JD, Tarpon Springs; and Chelsy A. Castro, JD, MA, AM, LSCW, Chicago.
-Moderator: Michelle Garcia Gilbert, Tampa.
-Course number and 1.0 General; 1.0 Mental Illness Awareness CLE credit pending.
+Course number 6245 is approved for 1.0 General; 1.0 Mental Illness Awareness CLE credit.
 Section members register for only $50.
+REGISTER

 Nora Riva Bergman is the creator of the 50 Lessons for Lawyers book series designed to support lawyers throughout every stage of their careers.
 A licensed attorney since 1992, Nora has been a Certified Atticus Practice Advisor since 2006.
 She has coached lawyers across the country and brings a deep understanding of the practice and business of law to her work with lawyers, law firms, and bar associations.
 Before her work as an author and business coach, she practiced as an employment law attorney and certified mediator and has served as an adjunct professor at both Stetson University College of Law and the University of South Florida.

 Chelsy A. Castro is CEO and Founder of Castro Jacobs Psychotherapy and Consulting (CJPC), a firm specializing in lawyer well-being.
 An attorney-turned-psychotherapist and performance coach, Chelsy counsels individuals and the organizations they work for on how to achieve their goals in healthy and productive ways.
 Chelsy’s publications and trainings focus on science-based skills and strategies for improving performance and increasing well-being in high-pressure professions.